abdulwasiuabdulraheem/twitter-archive-data-wrangling-udacity/README.md

 - Step 4: Storing data <br>

 After this, I performed data analysis and visualization. <br>
-I also created a written report that briefly describes my wrangling efforts and another report that communicates all the insights and displays the visualization(s) produced from the wrangled data.
+I also created a written report that briefly describes my wrangling efforts and another report that communicates all the insights and displays the visualizations produced from the wrangled data.